HanoverStatsLabs/resources/labs/Lab8Instructions.md

 ### Understanding the Variables in the Cars Dataset

-If you find yourself unsure of, for example, the units used for the weight of a car, you should do a Google search on one of the car makes and models, like "Hyundai Accent" to find its weight.
+If you find yourself unsure of, for example, the units used for the weight of a car, you should do a Google search on one of the car makes and models, like "Hyundai Accent", to find its weight.
 That information should help you determine proper units for the weight variable in the dataset.

 ## Statistical Investigations